srcshelton/gentoo-ebuilds/README.md

 * www-apps/rpi-monitor
     * Raspberry Pi monitoring web-interface from [rpi-experiences.blogspot.fr](http://rpi-experiences.blogspot.fr/)

-# Fixes for compiling prefix packages under Mac OS using LLVM/clang
+# Fixes for compiling prefix packages under macOS using LLVM/clang

 Some packages will fail with `illegal instruction: 4` if compiled with certain compiler-optimisations enabled.
 Indeed, the `-ftrapv` flag will cause `clang` to intenionally insert `ud2` (Undefined Instruction) op-codes where integer overflows could occur, and this catches-out a significant number of packages, causing them to crash with `SIGILL` - illegal instruction.
 To work around this on a per-package basis where `-ftrapv` has not been used during compilation, perform the following steps: